The life and art of Edgar Degas

 If the ballet was the height of fantasy and aspiration, Degas looked at that world with a realist’s eye.
 The so-called ‘opera rats’ whom he used as models, including the model for The Little Fourteen-Year-Old Dancer, were generally poor or working-class girls, and were frequently preyed upon by the Opera’s wealthy male patrons.

-Degas captured his subjects at their least attractive: scratching, stretching, or simply waiting backstage.
+Degas captured his subjects behind the scenes: stretching, or simply waiting backstage.
 Ingres was far from enthused by Degas’ paintings of dancers, saying of them, ‘We see wretches disfigured by their efforts, red, inflamed with fatigue, and so indecently strapped-up that they would be more modest if they were naked.’

 Perhaps most of all, it was in his nude studies that he introduced new ideas and deepened his artistic practice.
 His paintings of women in the bath or at their toilette constitute a major theme in his work.
 Like his dancers, Degas’ female nudes were not idealised but, as Joris-Karl Huysmans described, ‘real, living, undressed flesh’.